 2018 update: For the Tax Year 2018, it will no longer be possible to claim tax benefits / tax deductions on income from par 8, 9, and 10.

-What is the fee for Claiming Tax Benefits?The Order form will display the fee according to the type of service you select on that form.
+What is the fee for Claiming Tax Benefits?The Order form (for filing a personaol income tax return) will display the fee according to the type of service you select on that form.

 There are several options to choose from, select the one that best describes your situation.